-'BAGL' or 'Barclays Africa' Barclays Africa Group Limited, which was previously a subsidiary of the Group.
-Following a sell down of shares resulting in a loss of control, the Group's shareholding in BAGL is now classified as an Available for Sale asset.
+'BAGL' or 'Barclays Africa' Barclays Africa Group Limited, which was previously a subsidiary of the Barclays Group.
+Following a sell down of shares resulting in a loss of control, the Barclays Group's shareholding in BAGL is now classified as a financial asset at fair value through other comprehensive income.

-Balance weighted Loan to Value (LTV) ratio' In the context of the credit risk disclosures on secured home loans, a means of calculating marked to market LTVs derived by calculating individual LTVs at account level and weighting it by the balances to arrive at the average position.
+'Balance weighted Loan to Value (LTV) ratio' In the context of the credit risk disclosures on secured home loans, a means of calculating marked to market LTVs derived by calculating individual LTVs at account level and weighting it by the balances to arrive at the average position.
 Balance weighted loan to value is calculated using the following formula: LTV = ((loan balance 1 x MTM LTV% for loan 1) + (loan balance 2 x MTM LTV% for loan 2) + ...) / total outstandings in portfolio.